nats-io/nats-architecture-and-design/adr/ADR-47.md

 **Max Responses** - accepts a max response number and uses the default timeout.

+### Subscription Management
+Since the client is in charge of the subscription, it should always unsubscribe upon completion of the request handling instead of leaving it up to the server to time it out.

-### Max Responses Optimization
+#### Max Responses Optimization
 On requests that specify max responses, and when not using mux inboxes, the client can unsubscribe with a count immediately after subscribing.
 Theoretically this unsub could be processed after a reply has come in and out of the server, so you still must check the count manually.

-### Best Practice
-Since the client is in charge of the subscription, it should always unsubscribe upon completion of the request handling instead of leaving it up to the server to time it out.
+#### Mux Inbox
+If possible, the implementation can offer the use of the mux inbox.
+Consider that the implementation of managing the subscription will differ from a non-mux inbox, for instance not closing the subscription and not implementing a max response optimization.